 From Susan's Desk

-I have always been intrigued by the written word; I suppose that's why I ended up with a semi-useless degree in English Literature.
+I have always been intrigued by the written word; I suppose that's why I ended up with a degree in English Literature.
+While some consider that a semi-useless achievement, it has served me well.
 During my 29 years as an educator, I was the go-to editor/proofreader for countless students, colleagues, and friends.
-Today as the Program Assistant at Bay Area Turning Point, a nonprofit that provides shelter and recovery services for women and children who are victims of domestic violence and sexual assault, I still find myself as the unofficial agency proofreader, editing and revising agency letters, documents, and webpage articles for my colleagues.
+I followed that with a two-year stint as Program Assistant at Bay Area Turning Point, a nonprofit that provides shelter and recovery services for women and children who are victims of domestic violence and sexual assault, where I served as the unofficial agency proofreader, editing and revising agency letters, documents, and webpage articles for my colleagues.
 As a reader, I have always been tormented by the little things I stumble across in books: misspelled words, typos, grammar errors, etc. When Richard Stephenson published the sneak peek of his debut novel, Collapse, I took a look, then stopped.
 The storyline had pulled me in, but the grammatical problems drove me nuts!
-I emailed him and offered to do some editing - and here we are!
+I emailed him and offered to do some editing . . . and haven’t looked back since.

 Back in the good ol' days, writers didn't have the option to self-publish.
 Things have changed, thankfully, and writers are putting their blood, sweat, and tears into writing projects that can now be made available to the public without the need for a big-time publishing house's seal of approval.
-That's where a good independent editor comes into the picture; that's where I can help you.
+That's where a professional independent editor comes into the picture.
+Whether you’re planning to self-publish or want to pitch your work to an agent, publishing house, or publication, I can help.
 Take a look at the services I have to offer and contact me for further information.